dwipddalal/AttWarp/README.md

-# Constructive Distortion: Improving MLLMs with Attention-Aware Image Warping
+# Constructive Distortion: Improving MLLMs with Attention-Guided Image Warping

 [![Paper]()
 [![Project]()

+## 📝 Introduction

+This repository contains the code used in the paper - **Constructive Distortion: Improving MLLMs with Attention-Guided Image Warping**.